tsani/jerrington.me/posts/2017-02-20-sms-command-line.md

 ```

 Now basic functionality is available in tpb.
 List your Pushbullet-connected
-devices with `tpb --jsv list devices`.
+devices with `tpb --jsv devices list`.
 Take note of the ID of the device you
 would like to use to send SMS.
 In same file as before, add:

 ```